CASE STUDY 003

 SIGN IN

-Maintaining consistency with the desktop app, but in a more vertical layout with separate pages instead of combining everything.
+Maintaining consistency with the desktop app, but in a

 COMMUNITY MAPS